ThePotatoChronicler/YtDownloader/README.md

 ## yt-dlp.exe
 Obtain `yt-dlp.exe` from it's [github](https://github.com/yt-dlp/yt-dlp).
 I specifically tested it with release `2023.01.06`.
-The name must be exact.
+The executable name must be exact.

 ## font.ttf
 This isn't strictly necessary, but most of the text won't display properly without it.